strubelab/alphafold/.github/README.md

       - The `pdb` models (`ranked*.pdb` and `relaxed*.pdb`).

       - A `plots` directory with plots of the different quality scores.
-The model ranking in these plots is done with the pLDDT scores, and the names correspond to the models called `relaxed_model_*.pdb`.
+The model ranking in these plots is done with the pLDDT scores for monomers, or the PTM score for multimers (actually a combination of interface-PTM and PTM).
+These rankings are the same as for the models called `ranked_#.pdb`, and the names in the plots' headings correspond to the models in `relaxed_model_#_ptm_pred_0.pdb`.